serhez/nvim-config/README.md

 # My Neovim config

 This is my current `nvim` configuration.
 This is not a generic or customization oriented config: my current focus is on web development (`Go`, `Vue`, `TypeScript`, `TailwindCSS`, etc.), machine learning on `Python` and also some `C/C++`, hence this config will be adapted mostly to that.
-Nonetheless, it is hopefully easy to tweak it for other purposes.
+Nonetheless, it is hopefully easy to tweak for other purposes.

 ## Examples of features